Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 _Setext_ headers are defined with two lines of MD text, while _atx_ ones are defined with a single line of MD text.
 This is an important information to keep in memory, since for _Setext_ headers the second defining line must be skipped and not put in the resulting HTML text.
+For _Setext_ headers, the start point of the header is set to column zero of current line and end point is set to current line +2 and column 0.
+For _atx_ headers, the start point is set to current line and column equal to header level+1 and the end point is set to the end of line.
+The text of the header is the text within current line, from which every preceeding and ending hashes are removed.
 Finally, instances of class `MDHeader` embed the level of the header.
 (_atx headers are from \<H1> to \<H6>; Setext ones are either \<H1> or
 \<H2>_)